FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/framework.rst

   on viewer - this called after the results of all the workers have been gathered together.
   It gets the counts, the timestamp and 120hz counter for the last event processed, the gathered arrays, the gathered int array, and a h5py group into the h5output file to write to.
+  For the UserG2 code, it will make use of the finecolor file in the users_params for its part in the calculation.

 G2Common
 ============